-On Affin, Hierarchy already collaborated under his ASG moniker on few VAs, and “Tense” comes as a first EP entirely dedicated to him in the treasured German label.
+On Affin, Hierarchy already collaborated under his ASG moniker on a few VAs, and “Tense” comes as the first EP entirely dedicated to him on the treasured German label.

 As a result, the work is particularly well-designed: we also sense the amazing rendering brought by genius Gio from Artefacts Mastering, who must have had a lot of fun in the process.